Logo for Bike Aintree by University Hospitals Liverpool Charity featuring a multicolored abstract star logo and text.

 As an entrant to Bike Aintree, you will benefit from:

-• A choice of three fully marked routes
+• A choice of four fully marked routes

 • Route map and GPS files

-• Feed stations on the long and medium routes
+• Feed stations on the extra long, long and medium routes

 • On-course first aid and mechanical support